tolauwae/phd-thesis/src/oop/oop.typ

 #heading(numbering: none, level: 4, "On the design choices")

-This paper presents the first formal foundation for out-of-place debugging and address within it the important challenge of state desynchronization, which has been neglected by previous works.
+This chapter presents the first formal foundation for out-of-place debugging and address within it the important challenge of state desynchronization, which has been neglected by previous works.
 This resulted in the first stateful out-of-place debugger implementation.
 We choose to focus on the context of microcontroller programming, as it is a domain where out-of-place debugging can provide significant benefits, and where the support for stateful operations is crucial.
 The resource constraints imposed by microcontrollers are the main motivation for out-of-place debugging in this context, which inevitably impacted the design choices we made in a significant manner.